ResourcesOperational Walkthrough

 Change readiness risk

 Strong process ownership by one person, previous failed automation attempts, or no executive sponsor for change.
+Without a sponsor, the deal will stall.

 In-room habits